mailjet/mailjet-apiv3-java/README.md

 The Mailjet API is spread among three distinct versions:

-- `v3` - The Email API, containing most of
+- `v3` - The Email API
 - `v3.1` - Email Send API v3.1, which is the latest version of our Send API
 - `v4` - SMS API

 Since most Email API endpoints are located under `v3`, it is set as the default one and does not need to be specified when making your request.
 For the others you need to specify the version using `ClientOptions`.
-For example, if using Send API v3.1:
+For example, if using Send API `v3.1`:

 ``` java